adesal120/Formal-Letter-/README.md

 # Formal-Letter-
-Created a formal letter on the web using HTML &amp; CSS
+Created a template for creating a formal letter on the web using HTML &amp; CSS Day one of my #100DaysOfCode